- Family Law & Divorce

 - Property excluded by valid agreement of the parties

-- Acquired in exchange for property given before marriage
+- Assets acquired in exchange for property owned before marriage

 Dividing property in the divorce process can easily become complicated and upsetting, which is why capable representation should be at your side to guide you through the proceedings.
-At MKFM Law, we have decades of experience with divorce and family law.
+At Mirabella, Kincaid, Frederick & Mirabella, LLC, we have decades of experience with divorce and family law.
 Please contact our office so that we can help you make this portion of your divorce as easy as we possibly can.
 You can reach our office at 630-665-7300.

 When Am I Entitled to Inheritance Money in Illinois?

-When it comes to being entitled to your spouse's inheritance money, every circumstance is different.
+When it comes to being entitled to your spouse's inheritance money in a divorce, every circumstance is different.
 However, the most common outcome is that you will probably not have a claim to his or her inheritance money.
 Our team of lawyers at Mirabella, Kincaid, Frederick & Mirabella, LLC can help with specifics for your case if you contact us to set up an appointment.

 Can I Get Back My Inheritance I Used to Help Purchase Our Home During My Illinois Divorce?

-For decades, our offices have been tackling cases involving divorce disputes such as these types, family laws, and some criminal cases.
-You may contact our office so that we can examine your situation and determine the best option.
-The phone number for our office is 630-665-7300 and on occasion, we can provide free initial consultations.
+For decades, our offices have been tackling cases involving divorce disputes, family law matters, and some criminal cases.
+You may contact our office so that we can examine your situation and determine the best options.
+The phone number for our office is 630-665-7300, and on occasion, we can provide free initial consultations.
 If you are in Kane, DuPage, or Kendall County, do not hesitate to call us for more information.

 Is Money My Parents Gave Me During My Marriage Considered My Non-Marital Property in Illinois?

-Receiving funds from parents over the course of a marriage, before the divorce process has started, can be tricky in determining if it will be considered marital or non-marital property.
-In a nutshell, it comes down to whom the money was addressed towards and to which type of account it was deposited.
-Depending on those two factors, your parents' money could be considered non-marital or argued towards being marital property.
+If you have received funds from your parents over the course of your marriage, before the divorce process has started, determining whether this money will be considered marital or non-marital property can be tricky.
+In a nutshell, decisions in these matters may be based on whom the money was addressed towards and the type of account in which the funds were deposited.
+Depending on those two factors, your parents' money could be considered non-marital, or your spouse may argue that it is marital property.

-At Mirabella, Kincaid, Frederick & Mirabella, LLC we can help expand on what we mean with those two factors.
-Let's start with to whom the funds were addressed.
-If your parents were to give you a check as a gift intended specifically for you or for you and your spouse, and that check was made out to your name and you deposited the amount into your own personal account, it is more than likely that the courts will rule that the money is, in fact, yours.
-However, if you deposit that money into a joint-owned account with your spouse, it can be perceived as marital assets.
+At Mirabella, Kincaid, Frederick & Mirabella, LLC, we can help you understand how these factors may affect money you have received as gifts.
+If your parents were to give you a check as a gift intended specifically for you, that check was made out to your name, and you deposited the amount into your own personal account, it is more than likely that the courts will rule that the money is, in fact, yours.
+However, if you deposited that money into an account that is jointly owned with your spouse, it can be perceived as a marital asset.

-One issue that some couples have is when gifts are addressed to both of them.
-A common example is anniversary gifts.
-With the money being intended for both spouses, it will usually be ruled as a marital asset that must be divided.
-Even if the money was from your parents, it would be considered marital property, especially if it was deposited into a joint-owned bank account for the spouses.
+One issue that some couples have is when gifts are addressed to both spouses, such as anniversary gifts.
+With the money being intended for both spouses, it will usually be ruled as a marital asset that must be divided during the divorce process.
+Even if the money was from your parents, it would be considered marital property, especially if it was deposited into a joint-owned bank account.

-Dividing assets between spouses can cause a large amount of conflicts and become messy.
-By having representation from one of our dedicated and experienced lawyers at Mirabella, Kincaid, Frederick & Mirabella, LLC, we can explain these details to you.
+Dividing assets between spouses can cause conflicts, and this process can become messy.
+At Mirabella, Kincaid, Frederick & Mirabella, LLC, our dedicated and experienced lawyers can explain these details to you.
 Do not hesitate to contact us and set up an appointment so that we can get started on your case right away.
 Our phone number is 630-665-7300.
-We have served clients from the DuPage, Kendall, and Kane County areas for decades and look forward to hearing from you.
+We have served clients from the DuPage, Kendall, and Kane County areas for decades, and we look forward to hearing from you.

 Can I Get My Down Payment on Our Marital Home Back When We Divorce in Illinois?